When Are Ticks Most Active?

 • In the northern hemisphere, the height of tick season is from the months of April to October

-• In the southern hemisphere, where the seasons are opposed to the northern seasons, the height of tick season is from October through April
+• In the southern hemisphere, where the seasons are opposite to the northern seasons, the height of tick season is from October through April

 • In the tropics, where it s always warm enough, it is tick season all year round.